Two-particle azimuthal correlations in $\gamma$p interactions using pPb collisions at $\sqrt{s_\mathrm{NN}}$ = 8.16 TeV: Abstract

 \section{Abstract}

-{The first measurements of the Fourier coefficients (\VnDelta) of the azimuthal distributions of charged hadrons emitted from photon-proton (\PhotonP) interactions are presented.
+{The first measurements of the Fourier coefficients (\VnDelta) of the azimuthal distributions of charged hadrons emitted from photon-proton (\PhotonP) interactions at the LHC are presented.
 The data are extracted from 68.8\nbinv of ultra-peripheral proton-lead (\pPb) collisions at $\sqrtsNN = 8.16\TeV$ using the CMS detector.
 The high energy lead ions produce a flux of photons that can interact with the oncoming proton.
 This \PhotonP system provides a set of unique initial conditions with multiplicity lower than in photon-lead collisions but comparable to recent electron-positron and electron-proton data.
 The \VnDelta coefficients are presented in ranges of event multiplicity and transverse momentum (\pt) and are compared to corresponding hadronic minimum bias \pPb results.
 For a given multiplicity range, the mean \pt of charged particles is smaller in \PhotonP than in \pPb collisions.
 For both the \PhotonP and \pPb samples, \VoneDelta is negative, \VtwoDelta is positive, and \VthreeDelta consistent with 0.
 For each multiplicity and \pt range, \VtwoDelta is larger for \PhotonP events.
-The \PhotonP data are consistent with model predictions that have no collective effects thus suggesting the absence of collectivity in the \PhotonP system over the multiplicity range explored in this work.}
+The \PhotonP data are consistent with model predictions that have no collective effects.}